Levent Mercan: Schalke

 Mercan made his professional debut for Schalke 04 in the DFB-Pokal on 10 August 2019.
 He came on as a substitute in the 61st minute and scored the fourth goal in the 73rd minute in a 5–0 away win against SV Drochtersen/Assel.

+On 17 August 2019, he made his Bundesliga debut against Borussia Mönchengladbach as a late substitute, in an 0–0 away tie.
 On 22 August 2019, he signed his first professional contract with Schalke until June 2023.

 Fatih Karagümrük

 On 16 August 2021, he agreed to join Süper Lig club Fatih Karagümrük on a season-long loan.
-On 5 July 2022, the move was made permanent.

-On 11 September 2021, he made his Süper Lig debut against Adana Demirspor in a late substitute at 81st mins, they won 4-0.
-On 1 December 2021, he made his Turkish Cup debut against Sarıyer in fourth leg match which they won 2-0.
+On 11 September 2021, he made his Süper Lig debut against Adana Demirspor in a late substitute as they won 4–0.
+On 1 December 2021, he made his Turkish Cup debut against Sarıyer in a 2–0 win.

+On 5 July 2022, Mercan's move to Fatih Karagümrük was made permanent.

 Fenerbahçe

-On 21 June 2024, Mercan transferred to Fenerbahçe SK for an undisclosed fee on a 4-year deal.
-He made his first unofficial appearance in a friendly match against Romanian side, FC Petrolul Ploiești on 29 June 2024.
+On 21 June 2024, Mercan transferred to Fenerbahçe for an undisclosed fee on a 4-year deal.
+He made his first unofficial appearance in a friendly match against Romanian side, Petrolul Ploiești on 29 June 2024.
 He entered the game as a substitute, entering the game at the 46th minute replacing Luan Peres.

-On 25 August 2024, he made his debut in a Süper Lig match against Rizespor in a 5-0 away win.
+On 25 August 2024, he made his debut in a Süper Lig match against Rizespor in a 5–0 away win.

-On 5 January 2025, he made his first appearance as a starter on a home match against Hatayspor as a left centre-back.
+On 5 January 2025, he made his first appearance as a starter in a home match against Hatayspor as a left centre-back.

+On 27 November 2025, he made his continental debut in a UEFA Europa League match against Ferencváros.

 International

 Mercan began his youth international career with Germany, appeared for the under-19 and under-20 teams.
-On 16 April 2019, he made his international debut with Germany U19 against Denmark U19 in a friendly match, Germany lose 5-0.
-On 13 October 2019, he played with Germany U20 against Switzerland U20 (away win 1-0) and on 18 November 2019, he played against Portugal U20 (away win 2-0) in UEFA U20 Elite League matches.
+On 16 April 2019, he made his international debut with Germany U19 against Denmark U19 in a friendly match, Germany lose 5–0.
+On 13 October 2019, he played with Germany U20 against Switzerland U20 (away win 1–0) and on 18 November 2019, he played against Portugal U20 (away win 2–0) in UEFA U20 Elite League matches.